yiisoft/yii2/docs/guide/rest-resources.md

 // returns all fields in fields() and field "profile" if it is in extraFields() http://localhost/users?expand=profile

-// returns all fields in fields(), "profile" if it is in extraFields() and "author" from profile if
+// returns all fields in fields() and "author" from post if
-// it is in extraFields() of profile model http://localhost/comments?expand=post.author
+// it is in extraFields() of post model http://localhost/comments?expand=post.author

 // only returns "id" and "email" provided they are in fields() and "profile" if it is in extraFields()